 How to get there:

-- Direct trains from Charing Cross to Pluckley.
+- Direct train from Charing Cross to Pluckley.

 - The journey takes 1 hour and 10 minutes.

-- As it is a circular walk you can book a day return ticket
+- This is a circular walk, so you can book a day return ticket

 Additional Information